aggiegrade/data/README.md

 ![Data Structure Entity Relationship Diagram](./aggiegrade-erd.png)

 The diagram above represents the structure and relationships used in the relational database that powers the grade distribution system.
-It highlights the key entities such as `Subjects`, `Courses`, `Instructors`, and `Sections`, along with their relationships.
+It highlights the key entities such as `Subjects`, `Departments`, `Instructors`, and `Sections`, along with their relationships.
 Each entity is linked to related data points, ensuring the database maintains referential integrity and allows efficient querying for the React frontend.

 ## Usage